Attention Meets Post-hoc Interpretability: A Mathematical Perspective: Introduction

 We demonstrate that perturbation-based and gradient-based methods provide more insightful explanations than solely examining attention weights in Transformer models.
 We particularly concur with \citet{bastings2020elephant} that attention weights, while useful for input token weighting, can be misleading as model predictions’ explanations, and advocate for post-hoc approaches.

 \paragraph{Summary of the paper.} In Section \ref{sec:related-work}, we discuss the relevant literature, in particular focusing on the debate around attention-based explanations.
 We describe the model that we study in Section~\ref{sec:the-model}.
 In Section~\ref{sec:attn-exp} we specifically discuss attention-based explanations.
 In Section~\ref{sec:gradient} (resp.
 Section~\ref{sec:lime}), we derive expressions for the gradient (resp.
 LIME) explanations associated to our model.
 These expressions (Theorems~\ref{th:gradient-meets-attention} and~\ref{th:lime-meets-attention}) are \emph{explicit} with respect to the model parameters and the input document, thus allowing us to pinpoint exactly the differences between these approaches.
+In Section \ref{sec:limitation}, we discuss the main limitations of our work, including the theoretical assumptions underlying the model under examination.
 We draw our conclusion in Section~\ref{sec:conclusion}.
 All our theoretical claims are supported by mathematical proofs and empirical validation, detailed in the Appendix.
 The code for the model and the experiments are available at \url{https://github.com/gianluigilopardo/attention_meets_xai}.